neojiaying/Final-Year-Project-Predictive-Models-and-Chatbot/README.md

 2. For each of the models, install the required packages using `requirements.txt` <br>
 `pip install -r path/to/requirements.txt`

-Note: For training dataset, it must consist at least 10,000 rows of data

 Bootstrap credits: https://bootstrapmade.com/ninestars-free-bootstrap-3-theme-for-creative/